It feels as though many of Europe's top clubs are on the lookout for a new centre-back.

-The right-footed Serbian stands at 6'5, which would make him a dominant presence at set pieces as you would expect.
+The right-footed Serbian stands at 6'5, which makes him a dominant presence at set pieces as you would expect.

 2. Thrived in Italy

-After impressive for his local side Partizan Belgrade, Milenkovic made the move to Tuscany and Fiorentina in the summer of 2017 for a fee believed to be in the region of €5m.
+After impressing for his local side Partizan Belgrade, Milenkovic made the move to Tuscany and Fiorentina in the summer of 2017 for a fee believed to be in the region of €5m.